 Atlassian is committed to delivering improvements and bug fixes as fast as possible.
-We are also committed to providing world class support for all the platforms our customers run our software on.
-However, as new versions of databases, web browsers etc. are released, the cost of supporting multiple platforms grows exponentially, making it harder to provide the level of support our customers have come to expect from us.
-Therefore, we no longer support platform versions marked as end-of-life by the vendor, or very old versions that are no longer widely used.
+We are also committed to providing world-class support for all the platforms our customers run our software on.
+However, as new versions of databases, web browsers, etc. are released, the cost of supporting multiple platforms grows exponentially, making it harder to provide the level of support our customers have come to expect from us.
+Therefore, we no longer support platform versions marked as end-of-life by the vendor or very old versions that are no longer widely used.

-Platform Announcement date Details Java 8 December 2022 Deprecation of Java 8 with the release of Bamboo 9.1.
+Platform Announcement date Details 32-bit binaries June 2023 Starting with Bamboo 9.3, the 32-bit Windows installer and ZIP are no longer available.
+The 32-bit ZIP distribution is replaced by a 64-bit version.
+PostgreSQL June 2023 The end of support for PostgreSQL 10 with the release of Ba The end of support for PostgreSQL 10 with the release of Bamboo 9.3.
+Java 8 June 2023 The end of support for Java 8 (including Oracle JDK 8, OpenJDK 8 Adoptium OpenJDK 8) with the release of Bamboo 9.3.
+Java 8 December 2022 Deprecation of Java 8 with the release of Bamboo 9.1.
 PostgreSQL 10 April 2022 Deprecation of PostgreSQL 10 with the release of Bamboo 9.0.
 End of Support for MySQL 5.6.3 December 2021 The end of support for MySQL 5.6.3 with the release of Bamboo 8.1.
 End of support for PostgreSQL 9.6 December 2021 The end of support for PostgreSQL 9.6 with the release of Bamboo 8.1.
 End of support for Microsoft SQL Server 2016 December 2021 The end of support for Microsoft SQL Server 2016 with the release of Bamboo 8.1.
 Solaris December 2021 The deprecation of the Solaris operating system on Bamboo agents with Bamboo 8.1 and later Apache Lucene November 2020 The deprecation of the Apache Lucene library with Bamboo 7.2 and later.
 Deprecation of PostgreSQL 9.5 24 July 2020 The deprecation of the listed Postgres database versions with Bamboo 7.1 and later.
 CVS repository type 24 July 2020 The deprecation of the CSV repository type with Bamboo 7.1 and later.
-Deprecation of PostgreSQL 9.2, 9.3, 9.4 March 2020 The deprecation of the listed Postgres database versions with Bamboo 7.0 and later.
-Oracle Database server 12c R1 (12.1.x) March 2020 The deprecation of Oracle Database server 12c R1 with Bamboo 7.0 and later.